Infinitare/os-relayer/README.md

 ```

 Create a Solana Keypair - this will be used to verify against our Server
+The Keypair does NOT have to be verified by Jito
 ```bash
 solana-keygen new --no-bip39-passphrase --outfile relayer-keypair.json
 ```